domo141/blobs-git/README.txt

 (whether file more is 755 or 644, respectively) and size of the file.
 The filename if this single file in each branch, is also the same content-addressable name just created.

+(I would have used git internal hash, but due to current SHA-1 controversy I'd like to wait for what that is going to convert to...)

 Before using 'blobs-git' empty git repository is to be created somewhere (blobs-git make has option --init-repo, which may be